 Thanks to the generosity of the Friends of the Library, and the Teen Advisory Board we have Nooks available to borrow!
 From George R.R.
 Martin's Game of Thrones saga to Jhumpa Lahiri's The Lowland, and many children's and young adult titles we have something for every taste.
 Check one out today!

 Facilitated by Mike Potaski

 Are you interested in Genealogy and Family History?
 Have you wondered how to start, where to go for assistance as you navigate the maze of Internet information?
-Mike Postaski will be available most Saturday mornings beginning September 21st from 10am-noon to help beginners get started and advise other researchers who are running into difficulties gathering information.
+Mike Postaski will be available most Saturday mornings from 10am-noon to help beginners get started and advise other researchers who are running into difficulties gathering information.
 These sessions are free and open to the public.

 Need a Laptop?